Two “Classes” of Weight Loss Surgery

 Deciding Which Surgery Is Right for You

-To help decide which surgery is the best fit for your goals and lifestyle, start by asking yourself these questions:
+To help decide which gastric surgery is best for your goals and lifestyle, start by asking yourself these questions:

 What is my expected weight loss?

-For those who have more excess weight to lose (high BMI), combination stomach restrictive and malabsorptive operations typically yield higher weight loss with lower regain rates.
+Combination stomach restrictive and malabsorptive operations like the Duodenal Switch typically yield higher weight loss with lower regain rates.